OrderOfTheBee/ootbee-support-tools/CONTRIBUTING.md

 [Submit your issue](https://github.com/OrderOfTheBee/ootbee-support-tools/issues/new)

 ## Review Criteria
-We expect all submissions to conform to the [inclusion criteria][inclusion-criteria] outlined by the add-ons comitte of the [Order of the Bee][ootbee].
+We expect all submissions to conform to the [inclusion criteria][inclusion-criteria] outlined by the ADDONS comittee of the [Order of the Bee][ootbee].
 This project requires the following additional criteria be met:

-- **@AFaust to add any additional criteria here.**
+- No changes, patches or enhancements to any out-of-the-box Alfresco beans, components or web scripts allowed, except for UI customisations of Share-tier Admin Tools pages via Surf extension modules and addition to the JSON page model
+- No inclusion of 3rd-party dependencies that are not "standalone" or can be safely namespaced/isolated, e.g. JARs with transitive dependencies
+- Use of regular web scripts is prescribed for Repository-tier Admin Console, with preference towards using JavaScript controller and FreeMarker templates unless a strong case can be made for using a Java-backed web script (i.e. state handling or streaming, similar to the Log4J state and log file handling tooling)
+- Use of Aikau for Share-tier Admin Tools is prescribed
+- Additional 3rd-party UI libraries should only be included if absolutely crucial for a feature, not just because "it is easier to use".

 ## Git Workflow
 We utilize a combination of the [Forking Workflow][git-forking-wf] and the